 Head of Household for Money in a Bank Account

+One of the most used Florida exemptions from creditors is the head of household exemption—also known as the head of family exemption.
 A creditor may not garnish a head of household’s earnings even after they are deposited into a bank account (provided they are traceable and identified).
 Exempt earnings remain protected in a bank account for up to six months.

 Can Both Spouses Claim Head of Household?